 The selected GPT formatted disk contains a partition which is not of type PARTITION_BASIC_DATA_GUID

 This is reported mostly when the user is trying to extend a specific disk-partition.
-Doing so, one might have to borrow some unallocated space from the original volume.
+In doing so, one might have to borrow some unallocated space from the original volume.

 1] Use the DISKPART to convert the GPT Disk to MBR Disk